wenbohuang1002/wenbohuang1002/README.md

 # 👋 Hi there, welcome!
-#### 🔭 I'm currently purchasing Master's Degree at Nanjing Normal University.
+#### 🔭 I'm currently pursuing Master's Degree at Nanjing Normal University.
 #### 🌱 My research intersets include Machine Learning, Deep Learning and Human Activity Recognition.
 #### 💬 Ask me about some problems in HAR.
 #### 🧷 I'm looking for a better school to sutdy for my Ph.D.